rs-kellogg/krs-KLCworkflow-cookbook/docs/github.md

 :class: dropdown
 Now let's clone the repo to your local machine (or another KLC folder if you don't have git installed on your local machine).

 - Open VS Code on your local machine.
 - Click on the Source Control icon in the left sidebar.
-- Click on the `Clone Repository` button and follow the prompts
+- Click on the `Clone Repository` button and follow the prompts.
 - Make some changes to the code and commit them.
 - Push the changes to the remote repository on Github.
 - View the changes on Github.